Rom-1T/ia_racing_imt/README.md

  - Make sure that the pytorch.py, the autoencoder.py and ae_config.py parts are in the donkeycar/parts folder
  - add `--type pytorch`and  `--path [Path to mycar/models]` to `the manage.py drive` command line.
  - Then by selecting the full auto or auto steering mode in the browser interface, the model should start driving.
+ - Make sure to update the config file with all arguments that you will find usefull (history, reconstruction...)

 ### Pytorch part (description)